openSUSE:Build Service application blacklist

 In general, only software with an OSI license is allowed for submission.
 Exceptions can be made via the openSUSE:*:Non-Free projects on request.

-This list is not complete, but lists the most requested software pieces that cannot be shipped.
+This list is not complete, but lists the most requested software pieces that can or cannot be shipped.

 Software which is encumbered by patent claims

-In general, all kinds of multimedia codecs, especially from the MPEG family.
-Good and free alternatives are
+In general, all kinds of multimedia codecs are encumbered, especially from the MPEG and Dolby family.

 Disallowed software list: